tsunrise/everybody-compose/README.md

-# CS 230 Final Project: Everybody Compose: Deep Beats To Music
+# Everybody Compose: Deep Beats To Music
 Authors: Tom Shen, Violet Yao, Yixin Liu

 This repository contains the code for our final project for CS 230: Deep Learning at Stanford University.